-To fulfill its mission, the Center's knowledgeable and friendly staff strive to make technology accessible to all, to connect language departments, instructors and students, and to foster a culture which empowers individuals and values diversity, multiculturalism and internationalism.
+To fulfill its mission, the center's knowledgeable and friendly staff strive to make technology accessible to all, to connect language departments, instructors, and students, and to foster a culture that empowers individuals and values diversity, multiculturalism, and internationalism.

 A Brief History of the CLA Language Center

 The Language Center (LC) arose in the pre-digital early 1980s from an existing language technology resource center located in Folwell Hall.
 Originally a small unit, staffed by part-time, contract, and graduate student staff, it had a clear focus on language education by providing the analog technology required at the time, such as multi-standard VCRs, monitors, slide and film projectors, and audio recorders.
 By 1986, the LC had installed its first Sony analog audio lab and the unit began to grow.